skoomasteve/LauncherStack/README.md

 Lancherstack is a collection of compiled launchers that pull up a popular sites as a app using edge's --app flag.

-Any site can be 'appified' as long as you have Edge browser installed, thus any application that has a web version can be replaced up using this method.
+Any site can be 'appified' as long as you have Edge browser installed, thus any application that has a web version or any website can be 'appified' using this method.

 ## Useful for:
 - appifying favorite web services/pages with a clickable iconized .exe